Updated May 2025

 Make sure you position the holes where you insert your hands and arms into at a comfortable width and height for your body.
 Everybody is different.
 Remember that some days, you may spend a couple hours working in your Still Air Box.
 Comfort is important here.

-Also decide whether you want the holes to terminate at the bottom of the tub sidewall so that the bottom of the hole ends at the surface you’ll be working on, or if you want the holes a bit higher up on the plastic container’s sidewall so that there’s a slight lip between the bottom of the armhole and the surface you’ll be working on.
+Also decide where you want the holes to terminate.
+Would you prefer them at the bottom of the tub sidewall so that the bottom of the hole ends at the surface you’ll be working on, or do you want the holes a bit higher up on the plastic container’s sidewall so that there’s a slight lip between the bottom of the armhole and the surface you’ll be working on?

 As you can see in the photo above, there is a slight lip in this Still Air Box design.
 I did it this way so the tub could still completely lock into the top snuggly and securely.
 For that benefit, I sacrificed a bit of comfort.